Not everyone is aware of web crawling or how it influences user behavior on the internet.

 Also, do not try to use an internal search bar and expect people to simply use this to find pages on your site rather than links.

 Not only is this not the most user-friendly experience, but also bots do not know how to crawl through a search bar.

 All they know to do is crawl through links to new pages, so if your landing page has no links to the rest of your site, the web crawler will not explore the rest of it.

 Web Crawlers Prefer Text to Images, Video, or Other Media

-In recent times, search engines and their web crawlers have made headway with image search, and this is still improving.
+In recent times, search platforms and their web crawlers have made headway with image search, and this is still improving.

-However, it’s not yet perfect, and search engines still prefer to crawl through text.
+However, it’s not yet perfect, and search platforms still prefer to crawl through text.

-Do not use images, videos, or GIFs with text inside them if you actually want the web crawler to read it and index it.
+Do not place your text inside of images, videos, or GIFs if you want the web crawler to read it and index it.

-It’s still beneficial to have these on your site, but make sure the actual text is included within your HTML code, otherwise, it will not show up on a results page as the crawler won’t crawl it.
+It’s still beneficial to have visual elements on your site.
+But make sure the actual text is included within your HTML code.

 Using a Web Crawler for Maintenance